|Check us out on Instagram #beercanmuseum

 "A hidden gem" - Associated Press

-You can now visit the museum (and 'Like' it, of course) on Facebook! (link at
+Visit the museum (and 'Like' us, of course) on Facebook! (link at bottom of page)

 Welcome to the East Taunton Beer Can Museum, South of Boston, as seen in Reader's Digest and as